Updated

 1. Switch Tariff First

-This is worth more than any other optimisation.
-Moving from a standard tariff to Octopus Intelligent Go saves £500/year on charging costs alone.
+The highest-impact lever.
+Moving from a standard tariff to Octopus Intelligent Go saves £500/year on charging alone.

 2. Charge Off-Peak Only